Coronavirus Impacts on Students and Online Learning

 Before places of worship, restaurants, and shops began to close in response to the coronavirus pandemic, college campuses were sending students home.

-This fact is worrisome for administrators and students alike.
-Despite the swift and appropriate response to the COVID-19 outbreak, colleges and their student bodies were not adequately prepared for campus closures and still face a variety of challenges going forward.
+Despite the swift and appropriate response to the COVID-19 outbreak, colleges and their student bodies were not prepared for prolonged campus closures and still face a variety of challenges going forward.

 Most campus closures have been enacted out of an “abundance of caution,” rather than in response to confirmed cases.
 But even where no students have tested positive, college campuses are at a marked risk for virus transmission.
 Their diverse and active populations number in the thousands and live in close proximity, making any “social distancing” measures difficult to enforce.